TradeSkillMaster/LibTSMClass/README.md

 ## License and Contributes

 LibTSMClass is licensed under the MIT license.
 See LICENSE.txt for more information.
-If you would like to contribute to LibTSMClass, opening an issue or submitting a pull request against the [LibTSMClass Bitbucket project](https://bitbucket.org/tradeskillmasteraddon/libtsmclass) is highly encouraged.
+If you would like to contribute to LibTSMClass, opening an issue or submitting a pull request against the [LibTSMClass GitHub project](https://github.com/TradeSkillMaster/LibTSMClass) is highly encouraged.